 There were widespread rumours that the prince was the result of an affair between the Queen and one of her loyal supporters.
 Edmund Beaufort, 1st Duke of Somerset, and James Butler, Earl of Wiltshire were both suspected of fathering Prince Edward, however, there is no firm evidence to support the rumours, and Henry himself never doubted the child's legitimacy and publicly acknowledged paternity.
 Edward was invested as Prince of Wales at Windsor Castle in 1454.

 In 1460, King Henry VI was captured by the Yorkists at the Battle of Northampton and taken to London as their prisoner.
-The Duke of York was dissuaded from claiming the throne immediately but was appointed Protector of England.
+The Duke of York was appointed Protector of England.
 Margaret, true to character, was not going to accept this meekly.
 She gathered an army to advance her son's cause and York, Salisbury and Warwick were forced into flight before her.

 Margaret advanced on London but the Londoners, alarmed by news of the Lancastrian army's pillaging, refused to admit her and she subsequently retreated.
-A Lancastrian army York's son, (who had been declared Edward IV soon after his father's death) at Towton a few weeks later, but were soundly defeated in a bitter bllod bath.
-Margaret and Edward fled to Scotland again and after remaining there for three years, was forced forced to set sail to France, where she and Edward maintained a court in exile.
+York's son, (who had been declared Edward IV soon after his father's death) defeated a Lancastrian army at Towton a few weeks later, in a bitter blood bath.
+Margaret and Edward fled to Scotland again and after remaining there for three years, was forced to set sail to France, where she and Edward maintained a court in exile.